Coachella vacation rentals

 Make no mistake, this is the desert.
 Temperatures can reach extreme highs in Coachella Valley during the summer, while winters stay temperate and comfortable.
 Each year in April, the valley hosts what is arguably one of the country’s most popular music and arts events of the year, and hundreds of thousands of people flock to the area to see high-profile musical acts against the gorgeous desert background.
 Between May and October, temperatures often rise above 100 degrees Fahrenheit.
 When it starts to get cooler in autumn, the nearby city of Thermal hosts an annual air show, with another held in Palm Springs during January that features fighter planes from World War II.
 Palm Springs is also home to the region’s second biggest artistic event of the year, an international film festival also taking place in January.

-What are the top things to do in Coachella?
+Top things to do in Coachella

 Home to the Agua Caliente Band of the Cahuilla people for thousands of years, the Tahquitz Canyon contains natural and historical wonders.
 Stop by the visitor’s center to check out exhibitions on the region’s history; it’s also the starting point for a two-mile loop hike up and down the staggering 60-foot waterfall.
 Along the trail, you’ll find incredible rock formations, ancient irrigation systems, and rock art painted with red ochre somewhere between two and three thousand years ago.